Download the Bylaws as a PDF

 6. General Business; and

-7. Election of officers and board of directors.
+7. Election of officers and board of directors at Annual Meetings.

 ARTICLE III